codelord-evans/codelord-evans.github.io/content/about/_index.md

 Learn how to code and gain problem solving skills that will help you become a better developer.
 {{< /lead >}}

 Are you passionate about code, creativity and collaboration?
 If yes, this blog is for you.
-I am a dedicated Software Engineer| Developer| Tech enthuthiast and  I have embarked on this journey to create a space where every programmer can find Inspiration, Solutions and Expert advice.
+I am a dedicated Software Engineer| Developer| Tech enthuthiast and  I have embarked on this journey to create a space where every programmer can find Inspir, Solutions and Expert advice.

  {{< lead >}} ### You will get: {{< /lead >}}
   1. `In-Depth Tutorials`: For beginners looking to learn the basics, Experienced developers looking for clarifications.